 I’m usually a bit turned off by all the moralizing that happens when companies are accused of being “greedy.”
 My question whenever the issue of “greed” comes up is this: how much money is someone allowed to try to make before they’re considered too “greedy”?
 Is there a specific line that needs to be crossed?
 If someone tries to make a 20% profit margin on a product they sell is that too greedy?
 How about 10%?
 Is that morally acceptable?
 Who gets to decide these things?

 Greed is when there’s 10 kids and 10 pieces of cake at a birthday party, and some kid takes two.
-Greed isn’t the baker making that cake and selling it to the parents for a profit.
+Greed isn’t the baker charging the parents for he cake.
 He made the cake, and he’s free to charge as much as he wants for it.
 He doesn’t owe the parents cake, and if they don’t like what he’s charging they don’t have to buy it.

 EA doesn’t owe anyone a game any more than the baker owes those parents cake.
-They sunk hundreds of millions of dollars into making a Star Wars Battlefront, and if they feel the best way they can make that money plus a profit back is charging players 5 cents every time their character ties his/her shoes, then they have every right to try that.
-That decision may be stupid and counterproductive, it may turn off players and end up sinking the game, but it’s not “morally wrong” and not really a basis for any kind of ethical outrage.
-In any event, that’s usually my glassy-eyed, right wing free-market fundamentalist view of these kinds of things.
+They sunk hundreds of millions of dollars into making a Star Wars Battlefront, and if they feel the best way they can make that money plus a profit back is charging players 5 cents every time their character ties their shoes, then they have every right to try that.
+That decision may be stupid and counterproductive, it may turn off players and end up sinking the game, but it’s not “ethically” wrong and not really a basis for any kind of moral outrage.
+In any event, that’s usually my glassy-eyed, right-wing-ideologue view of these kinds of things.

 So it looks like at least 7 people are willing to spend $20 million dollars on an Overwatch frachise, as Blizzard has announced the first seven teams of its Overwatch league, as well as some more details about how the league is going to work.
 A few random thoughts about all this: